4 ways IATI data is informing the global community

 Informing civil society

-Training participants used d-portal, a visualisation platform that provides data publishers and users with the opportunity to take a deep dive into IATI’s 1m humanitarian and development activities.
+Training participants engaged with d-portal, a visualisation platform that provides data publishers and users with the opportunity to take a deep dive into IATI’s 1m humanitarian and development activities.
 Creating a training space such as this was vital in ironing out areas of uncertainty and provided the opportunity for participants to learn from one another.

 The visibility of IATI as a data source is gaining momentum beyond its use for data publishers themselves.